dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 :std:doc:`System Documentation <sysdocs_gettingstarted:index>` or the training
 content on the `D-Wave website <https://www.dwavesys.com/>`_.

-For code examples that formulate quadratic models for various problems, see `D-Wave's examples repo <https://github.com/dwave-examples>`_  and many example customer applications on the `D-Wave website <https://www.dwavesys.com/>`_.
+For code examples that formulate models for various problems, see `D-Wave's examples repo <https://github.com/dwave-examples>`_  and many example customer applications on the `D-Wave website <https://www.dwavesys.com/>`_.